mrparkers/github-azure-demo/terraform/README.md

 The resources are split into two different Terraform plans because the number of firewall rules is initially unknown as they depend on the IP addresses created for the app service.

-Terragrunt manages to Terrform plans.
+*Environment Variables*
+ - `ARM_ACCESS_KEY`: Access key for the Azure storage account.
+Required for Terraform backend.
+ - `ENVIRONMENT`: Which environment to deploy to (_prod_|_preview_)
+ - `BRANCH`: In the preview environment this should be the name of the branch being previewed.
+In prod this should be _master_.

+Terragrunt used to run the Terraform plans and manage the dependencies.
 From this folder you can run the follow commands to plan, deploy and destroy an environment:

 ```
-terragrunt plan-all -var name=ENVIRONMENT_NAME
+ARM_ACCESS_KEY="STORAGE_ACCESS_KEY" ENVIRONMENT="prod" BRANCH="master" terragrunt plan-all
-terragrunt apply-all -var name=ENVIRONMENT_NAME
+ARM_ACCESS_KEY="STORAGE_ACCESS_KEY" ENVIRONMENT="prod" BRANCH="master" terragrunt apply-all
-terragrunt destroy-all -var name=ENVIRONMENT_NAME
+ARM_ACCESS_KEY="STORAGE_ACCESS_KEY" ENVIRONMENT="prod" BRANCH="master" terragrunt destroy-all
 ```